How to find a cheap hotel booking

 Booking.com offers a free to join loyalty scheme called Genius, which can get you up to an additional 20% off thousands of participating properties, free breakfasts and room upgrades, depending on what level you’re on.

-Even if you think you’ve found a good price elsewhere, it’s worth checking both sites to see if the member price is lower or gives you extras that are worth the price difference.
+Even if you think you’ve found a good price elsewhere, it’s worth checking to see if a member price is lower or gives you extras that are worth the price difference.

-It’s also worth checking the hotel chain website as there are often member prices and free upgrades for many of the hotel chains like Hilton Honours, Radisson Rewards, Marriott Bonvoy plus so many more.
+It’s also worth checking the hotel chain websites as there are often member prices and free upgrades for many of the hotel chains like Hilton Honours, Radisson Rewards, and Marriott Bonvoy.

 Price up booking directly with the hotel